syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 ### Test your pipeline image {#test-image}

-Because the request pipeline is just a Dockerimage, we can easily test that our script behaves as desired by testing it locally.
+Since the Request Pipeline is a series of containers, we can easily test individual images in isolation.
 We can provide an example `/input` to mimic what Kratix would do when it executes the pipeline and assert that the correct `/output` is written.

 To test this lets create a sample `/input/object.yaml` Resource Request in the `internal/request-pipeline/test-input/` directory with the contents below